cworf/LBA/wp-content/plugins/portfolio-gallery/readme.txt

 7 ways to demonstrate projects will make you satisfy with the look of your portfolio.
 Among the views you can find.

-* Block Toggle Up/Down - Portfolio Gallery
+* Block Toggle Up/Down
-* Full Height Block - Portfolio Gallery
+* Full Height Block
-* Gallery/Content Popup - Portfolio Gallery
+* Gallery/Content Popup
-* Full-Width Block - Portfolio Gallery
+* Full-Width Block
-* FAQ Toggle Up/Down - Portfolio Gallery
+* FAQ Toggle Up/Down
-* Content Slider - Portfolio Gallery
+* Content Slider
-* Lightbox Gallery - Portfolio Gallery
+* Lightbox Gallery

 ### Hundreds Of Design Options